 If you upload images into your forum tool, they will appear automatically as thumbnails.
 As long as you stick to a 4:3 ratio, your images will look acceptable.

 The image in the news article itself is determined by the width of the article container which is 660px

-All images are responsive and will change their size according to the screen they are looked it.
+All images are responsive and will change their size according to the screen they are looked at.

 A banner should be a minimum 1440 pixels wide.
 You should set the fixed height that you would like to use for banners across your site.
-All themes features project banners now.
+All themes feature project banners now.